Sandra Jane Burch: A Voice Beyond

 With us, she'll always have a home.

 About this time, the wind chimes on our deck began to tinkle a lovely, musical song.
 They hadn't been there for long, or if they had, I don't remember having heard them chime before.
 I suppose my wife Beth had put them out on the deck only recently, or perhaps they had chimed in the past and I simply hadn't heard them.
-In any case, it was a mystical moment, and I felt encouraged to continue.
+In any case, it seemed like a mystical moment, and I felt encouraged to continue.

-In Jane's folder I found a paper graded "100" with the very date, December 2nd, that I had begun my project.
+In Jane's folder I found a paper graded "100" with the very date, December 2nd, that I had begun my project!
 And so I wrote these lines:

 At this time of the year

-we seek Grace
+we seek Grace—

 the appearance of,